TheRealAnonymous008/quartz/content/personal/ideas/Words.md

 * **Gesundheit** - (German) good health, said in response to sneezing (akin to Bless You)
 * **Gnosis** - knowledge of spiritual matters; mystical knowledge

+* **Haan** - (Korean) said to be an essential element of Korean Identity.
+An internalized feeling of resentful Sorrow brought about by the feeling of having been wronged or oppressed.
 * **Habsuchtig** - (German) literally translates to the sickness (passion) for having.
 In other words, greed.

 * **Kafkaesque** - having a nightmarishly complex, bizarre, or illogical quality.
 Marked by surreal distortion and a sense of looming danger.